I feel so bad for you, my friend,

 –Andrew Hudgins, “Courtesy”

-We also re-watched Mad Men, but rather than harboring myself in that cocoon of distracted sleepiness, I was more awake for this one, taken again with the emotional gravity of the show, with the relationships that deepen and change over the course of the narrative.
+We also re-watched Mad Men, but rather than holing up in that cocoon of distracted sleepiness, I was more awake for this one, taken again with the emotional gravity of the show, with the relationships that deepen and change over the course of the narrative.
 Don and Peggy.
 Pete and Lane.
-Even Bert Cooper and Mrs. Blankenship, whose Depression-era romance is paid homage as they comfortably solve a crossword puzzle together just before Mrs. Blankenship dies at her desk.
+Even Bert Cooper and Mrs. Blankenship, whose Depression-era romance is paid homage as they comfortably solve a crossword puzzle together just before Mrs. Blankenship keels over at her desk.
 “She was born in 1898 in a barn,” Cooper says as he tries to compose her obituary.
 “She died on the 37th floor of a skyscraper.
 She’s an astronaut.”

 There’s also Joan and Roger, one of my favorite pairings on the show.
 In the beginning seasons, their longstanding affair comically inverts the power structure of Sterling Cooper, with office manager Joan calling the shots in her relationship with SC partner Roger, who follows her around like a smart-mouthed puppy.
 When the affair ends and they each marry other people, their romantic history gives way to a subtle, knowing kind of friendship.
 Joan does a post-heart attack Roger’s makeup before an important meeting, and Roger finds work for Joan after she temporarily leaves Sterling Cooper.
 In one touching Season 3 scene, Roger, seated beside his passed-out wife, calls Joan to discuss JFK’s assassination, looking for someone who can understand his complicated feelings.

-But on this subsequent viewing, with my heart both swelled and hollowed by loss, it was another Joan and Roger moment that left me curled on the bed in the fetal position.
-Near the end of Season 4, after a brief rekindling of their romance sparked by a street mugging and the absence of Joan’s husband in the Army, Joan tells Roger it’s over between them for good.
+But on this viewing, with my heart both swelled and gutted by loss, it was another Joan and Roger moment that got to me.
+Near the end of Season 4, after a brief rekindling of their romance sparked by a street mugging and the absence of Joan’s husband in the army, Joan tells Roger it’s over between them for good.
 “I’m not a solution to your problems,” she says, “I’m another problem.”

-Roger, heartbroken but dapper, dons a cockeyed fedora in preparation to leave.
-Then he looks back at Joan, and sadly, sweetly, as though looking at a faded Polaroid, says, “So that night we got mugged, that was the last time?
+Roger, heartbroken but dapper, dons a cockeyed fedora in preparation to leave and surely drown his sorrows in one of those big bottles of vodka he favors.
+But then he looks back at Joan, and sadly, sweetly, as though looking at a faded Polaroid, says, “So that night we got mugged, that was the last time?
 I wish I’d known that.”

 The assignment itself is a framing device for Rapp’s essay.
 She then plunges into a meditation on life lived on the cusp of loss.
 Of knowing her son will die and loving him with her whole heart anyway.
 Of learning, through others’ grief in the Tay-Sach’s community, how deep love ”has the power to hurt you in unfathomable ways, but if you are truly open to it, it will save you, even if it can’t save the people you love best in the world.”
 Of what it means to remember those who die in what she calls “retroactive hope.”
 The hope that remembering, however painful, unlocks the lives of those we love and lose, as well as new parts of our own lives, even new ways of living.
 Grief is instructive, and though it seems to be an absolute, a hammer we cannot deflect from our heads, grief gives us choices.
 We can rail against the pain and withhold ourselves from it, as well as the love that always precedes it, or we can lean into it, knowing that the hard, ringing fall of the metal is another incarnation of that love.